Roger-luo/Configurations.jl/README.md

 )
 ```

-when there are multiple possible option type for one field,
+When there are multiple possible option types for one field,
 one can use the alias to distinguish them

 ```julia